DeepTranscript/deeptranscript-demo/example-batch-mode/README.md

-[DeepTranscript BATCH API](https://app.deeptranscript.com/documentation#operation/transcriptions_create) let you transcribe audio recordings in seconds.
+[DeepTranscript BATCH API](https://app.deeptranscript.com/documentation#operation/transcriptions_create) let you transcribe audio recordings in seconds

-Here is how it works:
+**Here is how it works:**

 ![Integration workflow](../docs/batch-api-overview.jpg)

 In this example we will use:
  - [python flask](https://flask.palletsprojects.com/en/2.0.x/) to start an HTTP server on your machine

-   This server will listen on port 5000 and expose 2 endpoints (see [./server.py](./server.py) for more info):
+   This server will listen on port 5000 and expose 2 endpoints (see [./server.py](./server.py) for more information):
    - `http://localhost:5000/callback`, expecting POST requests and printing requests headers and bodies
    - `http://localhost:5000/files`, expecting GET requests and serving local files located in [../files](../files) folder